dabane-ghassan/cazy-little-helper/README.md

 ## Getting started

 ## How CAZy's little helper was built

+## Future work

 ## About

+> This project was a part of a 2-months internship at the Architecture et Fonction des Macromolécules Biologiques laboratory [(AFMB, Marseille, France)](http://www.afmb.univ-mrs.fr/), hosted within the [Glycogenomics](http://www.afmb.univ-mrs.fr/glycogenomique,39) team.

+### Acknowledgements

+> First, I would like to start by thanking [Dr. Nicolas Terrapon](http://www.afmb.univ-mrs.fr/Nicolas-Terrapon?lang=fr) for his patience, precious help and invaluable supervision, not to mention the oppurtunity that he gave me to work on such an interesting project.
+In addition, I would like to deeply thank [Dr. Philippe Ortet](https://www.linkedin.com/in/philippe-ortet-23759a7b/?originalSubdomain=fr) for his precious ideas, wonderful insights and his guidance and expertise that helped me easily navigate and use various complex subjects throughout the projet.
+Last but not least, I would like to finish by thanking all the Glycogenomics team for their appreciable hospitality.

 ### :scroll: License
 **MIT Licensed** © [Ghassan Dabane](https://github.com/dabane-ghassan), 2021.